ALIP703/issue-tracker/README.md

 ## Note

 - if there is any user existed then you can't use this url
-- consider frontent's and backend's readMes
+- consider frontent's and backend's .env.samplpe